Students will be able to:

 - Communicate effectively through writing, speech, and visual information

-- Articulate the views of people with diverse perspectives
+- Respectfully articulate the views of people with diverse perspectives

 - Demonstrate the capability to work both independently and in cooperation with others

-- Apply methods of sustainability to the analysis of one or more major challenges facing humans and the Earth's resources.
+- Apply concepts of sustainability to the analysis of one of more major challenges facing humans and the Earth’s resources.